foldcat/pipe_line/README.md

 config :pipe_line, PipeLine.Database.Repo, database: "./database.db"

+# whitelist of bots that gets their messages relayed
+config :pipe_line,
+  allowed_bots: ["1053015370115588147"]

 # config the cache size to prevent excessive memory usage

 # influence how many messages can be edited and deleted